jorgenjanssonlee/Auto-convert-and-distribute-media-files/README.md

 ```

 - Please replace all variables defined by <> in the above command with the correct values.
+- The slackWebHookUrl is optional.
+If provided, the script will send a notification at the end of processing.
 - hbVolumeMappingHandbrake and hbVolumeMappingRadarr are used to construct symlinks that will work for Handbrake (reducing the need to copy the actual files for processing.)
 They *must* match the config of each docker container.
 See unraid example below.
-- The slackWebHookUrl is optional.
-If provided, the script will send a notification at the end of processing.

 ## Installation on UnRaid
 This docker has not (yet) been submitted to Community Applications, so the template needs to be created manually.

-### Docker template
+### UnRaid Docker template
 to come
 ### Example config screenshot
 to come

 # Handbrake scripts

 to come

 # Copy to/from USB and notify